Start a New Organization

 - After completion of the OLC consultation, the registered agent (president) must submit an official, new organization registration form (with a formal Constitution) via MyInvolvement.

 Note: Please allow the Office of Student Activities at least two weeks to process requests.
-The deadline to start a new organization for the 2016-2017 school year is January 31, 2017.

 Students are welcomed and encouraged to consult with an Organization Leadership Consultant concerning plans for a new organization.